bp0lr/fget/README.md

 Usage of /tmp/go-build547111181/b001/exe/main:
-  -f, --follow-redirect      Follow redirects (Default: false) -H, --header stringArray   Add custom Headers to the request -o, --output string        Target directory (default ".")
+  -f, --follow-redirect      Follow redirects (Default: false) -H, --header stringArray   Add custom Headers to the request -o, --output string        Target directory (default "Save to folder.
+Default: create results folder which will include a folder for each target")
   -p, --proxy string         Add a HTTP proxy
   -r, --random-agent         Set a random User Agent -u, --url string           The url to check